CDW (CDW) Q3 2017 Results - Earnings Call Transcript

 Thanks, Tom.
 Good morning, everyone.
 As Tom indicated, our third quarter financial results reflect the combined power of our balanced portfolio of customer end markets, breadth of product offerings, and variable cost structure.
 They also reflect the progress we are making against our long-term financial strategy to drive strong cash flow, deliver low-double digit constant-currency earnings per share growth, and return cash to our shareholders.

 Turning to our P&L; if you have access to the slides posted online, it will be helpful to follow along.
-I am on slide seven.
+I am on slide 7.
 Consolidated net sales were $4 billion, 8.8% higher than last year on a reported basis and 10.5% higher than last year on an average daily sales basis.
 Average daily sales were $64 million.

 On a constant-currency basis, consolidated net sales were 10.4% higher than last year.
 Currency impact was slightly positive this quarter, adding roughly 10 basis points to growth as improvement in translation of the Canadian to U.S. dollar more than offset likely unfavorable translation of the British pound to U.S. dollar.
 On an average daily sales basis, sequential sales were up 2.6% versus Q2 2017, which was higher than last year.